Chianti Wine: The Pride of Tuscany

 Common tasting notes include red fruits, dried herbs, balsamic vinegar, smoke, and game.
 On the high end, wines offer notes of preserved sour cherries, dried oregano, balsamic reduction, dry salami, espresso, and sweet tobacco.

 The main grape used in Chianti is Sangiovese.
-It is thin-skinned variety and therefore makes pale colored wines.
+It is a thin-skinned variety and, therefore, makes pale-colored wines.

-In the glass, Sangiovese displays a ruby red color with flashes of bright burnt orange –a hue commonly associated with aged wines.
+In the glass, Sangiovese is ruby red with flashes of bright burnt orange — a hue commonly associated with aged wines.

 Learn from a real tasting of Chianti through the Wine Tasting Challenge: Chianti.